modadao/moda-token/README.md

 We propose the MODA membership token as a mechanism to unite members at all levels of the foundation from the board to the community.
 We proposed a ‘path to decentralization’ approach that matures alongside technological and regulatory maturation.

 # Contracts
+# ERC-20 $MODA Token
+The $MODA ERC-20 token is designed as a DAO membership token, bringing with it the ability to vote on proposals and earn rewards in exchange for participation within the DAO.
+MODA tokens will be the value capture and delivery mechanism for an otherwise non-profit organisation meaning that all value created by the DAO is driving back into the ecosystem, not out to exrernal shareholders.
+Additional detail of the token will be communicated via https://modadao.io.

 ## Token Contract
 The token contract is a standard ERC20 contract based off the OpenZepplin framework.
 It has been extended to include a holders count as required by our DAPP.